cmsc389T-spring22/Team1/Projects/P3/Team1_README.md

 ### move()
 * **Description:** This method uses the get_valid_moves method to find the possible locations that PacMan can move, given his current location.
 The method then chooses to move in one of those directions.
+It will return true if the move was successful, false otherwise.

 * **TestPacManMove:**